oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/hardware_reuse/README.md

 Navigate to **System Resource Utilization Summary** (Summary > System Resource Utilization Summary) and compare the estimated area numbers in these report.
 You may found that area usage has been estimated to decrease as we moved towards task sequence implementation.

+#### Naive
+The four instances of `OpSqrt()` are split across two clusters in the report.
 Locate `report.html` in the `naive.report.prj/reports/` directory and navigate to *System Viewer: Kernel system > VectorOpID > VectorOpID.B0 > Cluster 1* and *Cluster 2* to see FOUR `Floating-point sqrt` illustrated, representing FOUR replicate of hardware to be generated to complete the design.
 <table>
 <tr>
 <td>